Quick Facts About Asbestos and Ductworks

 Diseases Asbestos Ductwork Connectors Can Cause

-During the height of asbestos use in America, flexible duct connectors commonly contained significant amounts of chrysotile asbestos.
-The factory workers who produced these connectors suffered the worst asbestos exposure, followed by the construction tradesmen who installed, repaired or removed asbestos duct connectors on a regular basis.
+Flexible duct connectors contained significant amounts of chrysotile asbestos in the 20th century.
+The factory workers who produced these connectors suffered the worst asbestos exposure.
+Construction workers who installed, repaired or removed them were also exposed.

 Occupational asbestos exposure is the No. 1 cause of work-related deaths in the world.
 According to a 2022 report by the European Commission, over 70,000 workers died in 2019 from past exposure to asbestos.